Tombs of the Nobles (Aswan)

 circa

 The Tombs of the Nobels is part of an archaeological site, today known as as the Qubbet al-Hawa (Dome of the Wind).
 The modern name is derived from the dome of the tomb of an Islamic sheikh situated atop the peak of the hill.
-Archaeologically, the term is also usually understood as referring to the site of the tombs of the officials lined up on artificial terraces below the summit of the Nile bank upon which the Islamic tomb stands.
+Archaeologically, the term is also usually understood as referring to the site of the tombs of the officials lined up on artificial terraces below the summit of the river Nile bank upon which the Islamic tomb stands.

 Tombs